 The monastery was built and founded in 1025 and continues to attract pilgrims to this day.
 Montserrat grew in significance and, in 1493, Columbus even named an Antilles island after it., during the dictatorship of Franco the monastery become a sight of resistance.
 Hosting fairs in Catalan and it was even the site where the first bible in Catalan was published.
 It became an important symbol of Catalan resistance against the oppression.

-How to get there
+How to get to the mountain

-1) Trans Montserrat – includes return train travel, two metro journeys, return rack railway or cable car travel, unlimited funicular journeys and entrance to the audiovisual exhibition.
-This ticket costs €27.50.
+- Trans Montserrat includes return train travel, two metro journeys, return rack railway or cable car travel, unlimited railroad journeys, and entrance to the audiovisual exhibition.
+This ticket will cost you €27,50.